Position

 What is the job outlook for a Electric Motor Mechanic?

-Electric Motor Mechanics enjoy a competitive average annual salary of $65,100.
-This compensation reflects the skill and expertise required for the job.
-Hourly wages stand at an average of $31.3, providing a good earning potential for those in the field.
-These figures make it an attractive career choice for professionals seeking both job security and financial rewards.
+Electric Motor Mechanics enjoy a competitive average annual salary of $65,100, according to the BLS.
+This compensation reflects the specialized skills and knowledge required for the job.
+Additionally, the hourly wage stands at $31.3, providing a clear picture of the financial rewards associated with this career.
+These figures make the role attractive to those seeking both job security and a good income.

 Continue to Salaries for Electric Motor Mechanic